Mayor Craig Morgan

 Rene Flores, Place 2, Mayor Pro-Tem

-Rene Flores was first elected to Place 2 in May 2016 and re-elected in May 2019.
+Rene Flores was first elected to Place 2 in May 2016 and re-elected in May 2019 and May 2022.
 He was also selected to serve as Mayor Pro-Tem in December 2020.

 Flores works as a commercial lender in the Round Rock and Central Texas area with Amplify Credit Union.
 He received his BBA with a major in Finance from Texas Christian University.
 Flores is a graduate of Leadership Round Rock and previously completed five years of service on the Round Rock Chamber board.
 He served as chair for the Investor Council, worked on the Leadership Round Rock Planning group and also served on the Finance Council.
 Flores was appointed as a Commissioner to the Round Rock Planning and Zoning Commission and served four years prior to his time on the City Council.
 He currently serves on the executive board of the Rural Capital Area Workforce Solutions as Treasurer, Round Rock ISD Partners in Education Foundation Board, and serves as Vice President of the Brushy Creek Regional Utility Authority board of directors.
 Flores is a member of the Finance Committee for St. William Catholic Church where he and his family attend.
 He is past president of the Round Rock Rotary Club and a member of the El Amistad Club.